Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 The invoice arrives quarterly.
 Finance flags it.
-The VP of Engineering spends two days trying to reconstruct which teams, which agents, which workflows generated the spend.
-Nobody has the data.
-The CFO does not have a line item.
-The VP Eng does not have a dashboard.
+The VP of Engineering spends two days reconstructing which teams, which agents, which workflows produced the spend.
+The data does not exist.
+There is no team line item.
+There is no per-use-case breakdown.
+There is one number with nine zeroes of context missing.

-AI token spend — the cost of LLM API calls across your engineering team — has become the engineering P&L problem that nobody was planning for when they handed out Claude Code licenses.
-Seat-based tools like GitHub Copilot and Cursor are the visible part: budgetable, predictable, easy to put in a spreadsheet.
+AI token spend — the cost of LLM API calls across an engineering org — has become a P&L problem nobody planned for when they handed out Claude Code licenses.
+Seat-based tools like GitHub Copilot and Cursor sit on the visible side: budgetable, predictable, easy to put in a spreadsheet.
 The API layer underneath is a different animal.
-It charges by token, scales non-linearly with agent autonomy, and produces no natural stopping point once an engineer discovers that running a swarm of parallel agents finishes the work in an hour.
+It charges by token, scales non-linearly with agent autonomy, and produces no natural stopping point once an engineer discovers that fanning out parallel agents finishes a refactor in an hour.

-The organizations that survived cloud bill shock in 2013 built FinOps practices: meter it, allocate it to teams, put visible budgets on business units, and build anomaly detection before the invoice arrives.
-That window is open again for AI token spend.
-The engineering teams that build the governance architecture now will have clean P&L attribution and controllable cost curves.
-The teams that wait will be explaining a surprise invoice every quarter.
+The orgs that survived cloud bill shock in 2013 built FinOps: meter the resource, allocate it to teams, put visible budgets on business units, page someone before the invoice arrives.
+The same window is open for AI token spend.
+The teams that build the governance architecture now will own clean P&L attribution and controllable cost curves.
+The teams that wait will explain a surprise invoice every quarter for the rest of the decade.

-In 2013, AWS billing was chaos at most engineering organizations.
-Individual teams spun up infrastructure without central visibility.
-Costs scaled with usage but the invoices arrived 30 days late.
-Finance had one line item: "cloud infrastructure."
-Nobody could tell which product, which team, or which architectural decision was responsible for a cost spike.
+In 2013, AWS billing was chaos at most engineering orgs.
+Teams spun up infrastructure with no central visibility.
+Costs scaled with usage.
+Invoices arrived 30 days late.
+Finance had one line item — "cloud infrastructure" — and no way to ask which product, which team, or which architectural decision produced a spike.

-The response was FinOps: a discipline built around metering every resource, tagging it to a cost center, surfacing it in near-real-time, and building chargeback models so business units owned their cloud costs.
-By 2018, most mature engineering organizations had cost allocation tags on every AWS resource, per-team budget alerts, and anomaly detection that paged when a team's spend spiked unexpectedly.
+The response was FinOps.
+Meter every resource.
+Tag it to a cost center.
+Surface it in near-real-time.
+Build chargeback so business units own what they consume.
+By 2018, mature engineering orgs had cost allocation tags on every AWS resource, per-team budget alerts, and anomaly detection that paged on unexpected spikes.
+The discipline made cloud spend ownable.

 AI token spend is in the 2013 moment.
-The State of FinOps 2026 report shows 98% of FinOps respondents now manage AI spend — up from 63% the previous year — and 58% have implemented showback or chargeback models for it[5].
-But that's the leading edge of mature FinOps organizations.
-The median engineering org is still treating AI API costs as a homogeneous line item with no team-level attribution.
+The State of FinOps 2026 report shows 98% of FinOps respondents now manage AI spend — up from 63% the previous year — and 58% have implemented showback or chargeback for it[5].
+That is the leading edge.
+The median engineering org still treats AI API costs as one homogeneous line with zero team-level attribution.

-The FinOps Foundation's AI working group frames the problem precisely: "the unit economics of generative AI are fundamentally different from cloud infrastructure — variable by model, prompt complexity, and agent autonomy, not just by hours provisioned."[8]
-That variability is why the usual controls break.
+The FinOps Foundation's AI working group names the structural difference: "the unit economics of generative AI are fundamentally different from cloud infrastructure — variable by model, prompt complexity, and agent autonomy, not just by hours provisioned."[8]
+That variability is why the old controls break.
 A monthly seat license is predictable.
-A per-token API cost with an autonomous agent that retries failed tasks is not.
+A per-token API call from an autonomous agent that retries on failure is not.

 One invoice line: 'AI tooling — $XX,XXX'

-No budget by use case (copilot vs. agent vs. batch job)
+No budget by use case — copilot, agent, batch job all collapsed

-Automated alerts when daily spend exceeds 3x baseline
+Automated alerts when daily spend crosses 3x baseline

 ROI dashboard correlating token spend to shipped features

-Agentic loops are the highest-cost pattern.
-An engineer uses Claude Code in autonomous mode to refactor a large codebase.
-The agent reads hundreds of files, generates code, runs tests, interprets failures, and retries.
-A session that takes two hours and produces solid output might consume $50–80 in API costs — nothing alarming.
-But the same engineer runs three sessions per day across four simultaneous tasks, and you have $200/day or over $4,000/month from a single person[1].
-Multiply by a 40-person engineering team with a new agentic workflow mandate and the monthly number becomes structural.
+Agentic loops are the dominant cost vector.
+An engineer runs Claude Code in autonomous mode against a large repo.
+The agent reads hundreds of files, writes code, runs tests, reads failures, retries.
+A two-hour session that produces solid output might burn $50–80 in API costs.
+Nothing alarming on its own.
+But that engineer runs three sessions a day across four parallel tasks, and the math turns into $200/day or $4,000+/month from one person[1].
+Multiply by a 40-engineer org with a fresh agentic-workflow mandate from the CTO and the monthly number becomes structural — and load-bearing on the next funding conversation.

-Unoptimized model selection compounds the problem.
-Engineers default to the most capable model because it gives better results.
-Nobody is routing autocomplete calls to a lighter model when the org's API key gives access to Opus.
-The cost difference between Haiku and Opus for the same task can be 10–20x.
-When every call goes to the most expensive model regardless of the task, you are paying premium prices for work that a cheaper model handles adequately.
+Unoptimized model selection compounds the loop problem.
+Engineers route everything to the most capable model because it produces better results, and there is no force pulling them toward the cheaper one.
+The cost gap between Haiku and Opus on the same task runs 10–20x.
+When every call hits the most expensive model regardless of difficulty, you are paying premium prices for autocomplete and not saving anything for the workflows that genuinely need depth.

-Route every LLM call through a cost-attribution proxy.
-This is the foundation that makes everything else possible.
+Route every LLM call through one cost-attribution layer.
+No exceptions.
+The proxy is the foundation that makes budgets, routing, and anomaly detection possible at all.

-The core of AI token governance is a proxy layer that sits between your engineers' tools and the model provider APIs.
-Every LLM call — from Claude Code, from your internal agents, from CI/CD pipelines — passes through this proxy.
-The proxy tags each call with team, use case, and outcome metadata, records the cost, and enforces budget limits.
+The core of token governance is a proxy that sits between engineering tools and model provider APIs.
+Every LLM call — from Claude Code, from internal agents, from CI/CD pipelines, from product features — passes through this single ingress.
+The proxy tags each call with team, use case, and outcome metadata, records the cost in a database, and enforces budget limits before the call leaves the network.

 LiteLLM is the most widely-deployed open source option.
-It implements a hierarchical multi-tenant architecture: organization → team → user → key[9].
-Budgets cascade down the hierarchy, and every API call is tracked with the full attribution chain.
-Portkey offers a managed alternative with a governance layer built around workspaces, roles, and budget controls.
+It runs a hierarchical multi-tenant model: organization → team → user → key[9].
+Budgets cascade down the hierarchy.
+Every API call carries the full attribution chain.
+Portkey offers a managed alternative with workspaces, roles, and budget controls baked in.

-The diagram below shows the flow from engineer tooling to model provider, with cost attribution captured at the proxy layer and surfaced in a dashboard.
+The diagram below traces the path from engineer tooling to model provider.
+Cost attribution is captured at the proxy and surfaced in a dashboard.
+The single-ingress rule is what makes the rest of the architecture work.
+Any source that bypasses the proxy is a hole in the attribution model.

 - model_name: claude-opus